 - Factor how much you will need in savings before making the trip.
 This dollar amount will vary based on your specific move.
 If you’re going to Los Angeles without a job, add up necessary living expenses for three months and be sure to have that and basic moving costs on hand to act as a buffer.

 - Consider how to get your car there.
-In LA, more often than not you’ll need a car unless you’re living and working in a neighborhood like Silver Lake.
+In LA, more often than not you’ll need a car unless you’re living and working in a neighborhood like Downtown LA, Hollywood or Culver City.
 Sometimes it makes sense to have your current vehicle shipped or to drive it across the country.
 Other times it would make more sense to sell your current car and buy or lease a new one in LA.

 - Pick your neighborhood before you get into the city.
 Narrowing down your choices before packing up and moving means you’ll have a better sense of what your actual cost of living will be.
 This doesn’t mean you have to sign a lease before getting into the city.
-It means you should start apartment/house hunting now.
+It means you should start apartment or house hunting now.

 - Don’t get discouraged if you need two jobs to make ends meet early on.
 There will be many successful people in Los Angeles that could make you think you are failing.
 For every successful person you meet, there are numerous more working multiple angles to make a living.

 Whether you’re moving for a job, warmer climate, or some other reason, Los Angeles is one of the most diverse and progressive cities you’ll find.
 Keep in mind, though, that you may have to sacrifice a few creature comforts along the way.

-Update: This post was originally published on March 24, 2017, and was revised on April 12, 2019, with new information from Los Angeles expert, Elizabeth Borsting.
+Update: This post was originally published on March 24, 2017, and was revised on May 8, 2020, with new information from Los Angeles expert and DTLA resident, Gabe Vogt.